puyuan/py-nanoid/README.md

 ## Change Log

-1. v0.3.0
-    - Fix array out of bound error.
-2. v2.0.0
+- v2.0.0
     -  Replace ~ to - in default alphabet
     - Add non-secure fast generator
     - Reduce default characters from 22 to 21
+- v0.3.0
+    - Fix array out of bound error.